 If sensitivity is persistent and severe and nothing else has worked, your dentist may recommend a root canal.
 A surgical gum graft will reduce sensitivity and protect the root if you’ve lost gum tissue there.

 The key to preventing pain from sensitive teeth is proper oral hygiene.
-If you have any questions about tooth sensitivity or oral hygiene, don’t hesitate to contact one of our offices in Crest Hill, Frankfort, Lockport, or Shorewood to make an appointment.
+If you have any questions about tooth sensitivity or oral hygiene, don’t hesitate to contact one of our dentists in Shorewood, Crest Hill, Frankfort, Lockport, and get the guidance you need, including information about dental implants in Frankfort IL.